jessijoke/space/README.md

 ### Installation

 This project has two separate github repos that are dependencies to run that are attached below, they have separate installation instructions.
 The frontend requirew very little setup since it is primarily vanilla javascript.
-It does utilize Sass though.
+You should have Sass installed though to update the scss file.
 [Install Sass](https://sass-lang.com/install)